User Guide

 Viewing & downloading files Open any conversation in Chat History.
 File uploads appear as a downloadable bubble in the conversation thread — click the bubble to download the file.
 Files are stored against the session so you always know which visitor sent what.

 This feature is useful for collecting CVs, support screenshots, signed forms, or any document a visitor would otherwise email you.
-Combine it with the lead-capture Master Prompt to collect contact details alongside the file.
+Combine it with an inquiry-handling Master Prompt to guide visitors through the process alongside the file.

 Files are stored in your server's storage.
 Periodically review and clear old uploads if storage space is a concern.
 The AI never reads or learns from uploaded files.